Today we explored over 2,000 years of Portuguese history as we continued on our journey north.

 Only the walls, support pillars for the ceiling and the tomb of King Duarte and Queen Leonor have been completed.
 Manuel I added an elaborately carved doorway in the 1500's, but succeeding kings didn't care to spend the money for a roof.

+While everyone was outside, I took the opportunity to go into the Basilica of Our Lady of Fatima.
 The neoclassical basilica was built from 1928-1953 and has a 200-ft spire.
 Inside I was surprised how simple and modern it is.
 The letters arcing over the altar read "Queen of the Holy Rosary of Fatima, Pray for Us."
+The stain glass windows have these beautiful watercolor depictions of Mary.

 I also went in the Church of the Holy Trinity, built in 2007 by Pope John Paul II.
 It can hold 9,000 devotees, 10 times the number in the basilica.
 The design is modern and multicultural.

 We left Fatima around 1:30 and drove about 1-1/2 hours to Coimbra.
 Actually, we were outside of Coimbra at Roman ruins.
 This area has been inhabited since before Christ, but the Romans had a major city here (Conimbriga) beginning in the first century until the fall of the empire.
+What remains is in 2 parts, because the inhabitants tore down buildings to erect a defensive wall against a barbarian attack after 465 AD.

 We were quite impressed by what we saw.
 Only about 10% of the ruins have been uncovered, but we could indentify what was left of homes, shops, and baths from the second and third centuries.

 I was most impressed by the numerous mosaic floors that were still intact.
 And many of the designs are so intricate.
+We saw the footprints of some entire dwellings, with their multiple rooms and courtyards.

 We also visited a museum which had some excellent artifacts, including these sewing utensils and loom weights.